The LEO German English dictionary - digital king of the online dictionary crop!

 I have to say, I find it extremely easy simply to have LEO open in my internet browser and to jump back and forth between LEO and the document I am currently translating by minimising and one or the other of the windows.
 Call me old fashioned...

 Anyway, I hope you get as much out of the LEO German English dictionary as I do.
-If not, try another tried and tested online German dictionary.
+If not, you could always try another tried and tested online German dictionary.

 As ever in this internet world, try to pay back the help you receive by making contributions to the forums yourself, suggesting translations where the word or phrase in query is one you are confident of being able to translate well.